ariasangel/backendTechnicalTest/README.md

-# backendTechnicalTest
+# Backend Technical Test - Ángel Perea Arias
 Project for the technical interview with MCA

 ### Installation

-_Below is a list of how you can install and setting the app.
+Follow the list to install and set up the app.

 1. Install docker
 2. Clone the repo